juliankrieger/juliankrieger.dev-v3/data/posts/cysec-rumble-serial-wasm.md

 Since we want to avoid reversing the validation subfunctions for each of our serial key's parts, we can now think about bruteforcing the serial key.
 Brute forcing an entire 16 character key is impossible, but brute forcing 4 different 4 character packages should be pretty fast, depending on the character set.
 To make things easier, we assume for a start that the serial key is made up out of upper case letters and numbers, like most serial keys seem to be.

 Directly testing our input field with a browser automation script framework like puppeteer or playwright would be way to slow.
-What we can do, is inspecting the place where the validate function is imported in our client javascript in the browser, place a breakpoint and then call the validate function directly.
+What we can do, is inspecting the place where the validate function is imported in our client Javascript in the browser, place a breakpoint and then call the validate function directly.

-We can write javascript code that does the brute forcing part:
+We can write Javascript code that does the brute forcing part:

 ```js
 function doCheck(wasmRuntime) {